Judge says concerned about Apple, Google hiring settlement

 However, Koh also praised the settlement for allowing all the plaintiffs to recover money, regardless of whether they filed a paper claim.
 Workers would receive a few thousand dollars each on average.

-Koh has previously approved separate settlements totalling $20 million reached by Walt Disney Co's Lucasfilm and Pixar units, and by Intuit Inc.
+Koh has previously approved separate settlements totaling $20 million reached by Walt Disney Co's DIS.N Lucasfilm and Pixar units, and by Intuit Inc INTU.O.

 One of the four named plaintiffs, Michael Devine, filed an objection saying the settlement let the latest wave of companies off too easily.
 Daniel Girard, an attorney for Devine, suggested that Koh send both sides back to the negotiating table in the hopes of obtaining a larger amount.